Location | Field of Mars Reserve, Pittwater Road, East Ryde Wallumedegal Country |

 Bushwalk

 Students will go on a guided bushwalk to observe animal habitats and learn about their native animal.
-While in the bush students will develop a team brand and represent it using charcoal and facepaint.
-Upon return students will present their team brand and information about their animal.
+Whilst in the bush students will develop a team brand and represent it using charcoal and facepaint.
+Upon their return students will present their team brand and information about their animal.

 Shelter construction

-Students use the information and equipment from the challenge course to build a shelter to protect them from the imminent storm.
-After the storm passes students can use their shelter as a lunch spot.
+Students use the information and equipment from the challenge course to build a shelter to protect their team from an imminent 'rain storm'.
+After the 'storm' passes students can use their shelter as a lunch spot.

 Conclusion